eathan-langford-myob/HTTPServer/src/main/goals.md

 * You should then be able to add Sue to your hello world, ```"Hello Bob, Mary and Sue - the time on the server is 10:59pm on 14 March 2018"```

-_ADDING_ : POST request to add to a local database, ie: an Array of Users or key value pairing with an ID.
+_ADDING_ : POST request to add to a local db, ie: an Array of Users or key value pairing with an ID.

 _READING_ : GET request to get the users Array, display users.